bazilinskyy/dialogflow-weather/README.md

 1. Create a [Dialogflow agent](https://console.dialogflow.com).
 2. Clone repository with `git clone https://github.com/bazilinskyy/dialogflow-weather.git` (or download the zip file and unarchive).
 3. In Dialogflow console under **Settings** ⚙ > [Restore from Zip](https://dialogflow.com/docs/agents#export_and_import) using the `weather-bot.zip` in this directory.
-4. Get a WorldwWatherOnline (WWO) API key from https://developer.worldweatheronline.com/api.
+4. Get a WorldwWatherOnline (WWO) API key from the [WWO website](https://developer.worldweatheronline.com/api).
     + You can register for a 30 days trial for trying things out.
 5. Replace **<ENTER_WWO_API_KEY_HERE>** with your WorldwWatherOnline API key on the line under the comment `// API key from World Weather API` in `functions/index.js`.
 The resulting line should be like `const wwoApiKey = 'jfsdnf5irer343rnfis242enf23wew232njk23n4k2';`.
 6. `cd` to the `functions` subdirectory of the directory of the repository.